 Roundtable allows you to create more than one variation of the same object called a variant.
 Variants have the same name and type but belong to different product modules.
-See the Object Variants section.

 Follow these steps to create an object variant.
 When you create an object variant, it will be Version 1.0.0, with a Work In Process (WIP) status.
 The original object cannot be WIP when you are creating a variant of it.